Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

 ### Team knowledge

-Measures how much expertise on a strategy is shared amongst Yearn contributors.
+Measures how much expertise on a strategy is shared amongst Yeeldx contributors.
 How many contributors can manage the strategy and respond in an emergency?
 The less people can manage and respond during an emergency the riskier the strategy assessment in this dimension:

 <table>
   <tr>